Enritix/Programmeerproject-2022-2023/README.md

 [ ✔ ] hasOXO methode maken in Board !! --> ~~works, but the Draw method doesn't~~

-[ 📝 ] finish SPACE in Color enum to clear the board (also in Board)

 [ ✖ ] fix clearPlayers method

 [ ✖ ]